RyanBrushett/Ticklist/README.md

 NEXT STEPS:

-1) Add boulders to make the application useful.
+1) Add boulders on my end to make the application useful and testable

 2) Comment my code and clean it the hell up.